Personal-CS50-WEB/Final-project/README.md

    #### Frontend:

-   the web application is mobile-responsive Javascript:
+   The web application is mobile-responsive using Javascript:
    - React js.

 ### Starting the app